 When algorithms are developed and tuned, we will need some metrics to evaluate the developed models and compare them to other systems.

-For binary classification tasks, commonly used metrics for model evaluation are precision and recall, the F-Score, and accuracy.
+For binary classification tasks, commonly used metrics for model evaluation are precision and recall, the F-score, and accuracy.

-To understand those metrics, we want to have a look at credit scoring.
-Credit risk scoring is a typical binary classification problem, where AI is commonly used to decide, if a customer is creditworthy or not.
+To understand these metrics, we will consider credit scoring.
+Credit risk scoring is a typical binary classification problem, where AI is commonly used to decide whether a customer is creditworthy or not.

-Depending on how a decision for the creditworthiness of a customer is made, the results can be categorized as follows:
+Depending on how the decision for the creditworthiness of a customer is made, the results can be categorized as follows:

-If a customer is classified as creditworthy and turns out to be creditworthy this is called a true positive (TP), i.e., the prediction of the algorithm of a positive outcome was correct.
+If a customer is classified as creditworthy and turns out to be creditworthy, this is called a true positive (TP), i.e., the prediction of the algorithm of a positive outcome was correct.

 If a customer is classified as creditworthy but turns out not to be (e.g., because of failure to pay), this is called a false positive (FP).
 In this case, the algorithm had predicted a positive outcome, but the outcome turned out to be negative.

-If an algorithm predicts a customer to not be creditworthy and it turns out that the customer actually goes bankrupt, it is called a true negative (TN) meaning that the prediction of the algorithm of a negative outcome was correct.
+If an algorithm predicts a customer to not be creditworthy and it turns out that the customer actually goes bankrupt, this is called a true negative (TN), meaning that the prediction of the algorithm of a negative outcome was correct.

-In case a customer is considered to not be creditworthy but would have been in the end, we call it a false negative (FN), i.e., the algorithm has predicted a negative outcome even though it would have been positive.
+If a customer is classified as not being creditworthy but would have been in fact, we call this a false negative (FN), i.e., the algorithm has predicted a negative outcome even though it would have been positive.

-The results of the classification can be represented in a contingency table which is called confusion matrix or error matrix.
+The results of the classification can be represented in a contingency table, which is called a confusion matrix or error matrix.
 The confusion matrix has two dimensions, one for the predicted and one for the actual outcome.

-The table below shows what the confusion matrix looks like and how the above-mentioned classification results can be displayed in the matrix.
+The table below shows what the confusion matrix looks like and how the abovementioned classification results can be displayed in the matrix.

 The Confusion Matrix